code-jace/atmos-notes/src/site/notes/1.Notes/Locations/The Goat's Rest.md

 The Goat's Rest inn is an old farm that has been added to, to build dedicated hostel-style lodging rooms for travelers, after years of putting folk up in the barn, with a friendly-but-temperamental goat (hence the name).
 It is still a working farm, although that is now second to operating as an inn.
 It acts as a meeting place for the local farmers and laborers.

 Originally just a farmhouse and barn the house was altered to have the downstairs be a pub after years of the front room having been treated as such.
-A second co-joining building was added alongside with bedrooms after another year of putting pub-goers and travellers up in the barn..
+A second co-joining building was added alongside with bedrooms after another year of putting pub-goers and travellers up in the barn.
 At times of no-vacancy, travellers are still put up in the barn in the empty loft above the animals.
 They are normally not expected to pay a full nights lodging as there is animal noise and only some straw for comfort.
 The barn has space for travellers horses.

 ## Layout